G8TIC/radar/INSTALL.md

 the network and the 'su' or 'sudo' command or a root login in order to install the code.

+### System time
+The feeder protocol uses precision timestamps and if your computer's clock drifts by more than 1 second then your packets won't be processed.

+Use systemd's 'timedatectl' or install Network Time Protocol (NTP) to keep your clock accurate.

 ## ADS-B receiver
-You have either an RTL-SDR dongle or other supported SDR receiver such as AirSpy Mini, Mode-S Beast or GNS 5984T connected via USB adapter with the appropriate software.
+You have either an RTL-SDR dongle, an other supported SDR receiver such as AirSpy Mini, or a hardware/dedicated receiver such as a Mode-S Beast or GNS 5984T connected via USB with the appropriate software.

-Your system has the Beast protocol is accessible on localhost TCP port 30005 which is typically provided by dump1090-mutability, dump1090-fa or readsb.
+Your system has the Beast protocol accessible on localhost TCP port 30005 which is typically provided by dump1090-mutability, dump1090-fa or readsb or a serial port connection.

 Some hardware has dedicated software like 'airspy_adsb' for the Airspy Mini.

 The Mode-S Beast by DL4MEA has a serial over USB interface and can be directly connected if you don't need dump1090/readsb to act as a multiplexer for feeding other systems.

+### Remote receiver
+It is possible to run the feeder on one machine and connect to the Beast protocol on a different computer on your LAN using the "-r <remote ip>" option.

 ## Station identification
 Drop me an email at info@1090mhz.uk with some basic information about your station: